Back to All Events

 UNCLE ROY

-Directed by Keri Pickett | 2026 | USA | 87 min
+Directed by Keri Pickett | 2026 | 87 min | United States

 Built on nine decades of professional and personal archives, UNCLE ROY follows the extraordinary life of globe-travelling-skater-turned-photographer Roy Blakey through the lens of his niece, award-winning documentary filmmaker Keri Pickett.

 Born in Oklahoma in 1930, Roy dreamed of performing on ice.
 He began collecting figure skating programs and photographs, a collection that expanded over his lifetime to 44,000 items, including posters, costumes, and so much more.
-This love of figure skating also led Roy to a career in theatrical skating, performing globally with Holiday on Ice before becoming a photographer in New York.
+This love of figure skating also led Roy to a career in theatrical skating, performing globally with Holiday on Ice, before becoming a photographer in New York.

 FESTIVALS: